Updated on 23/10/2023

 Let’s have a heart-to-heart about your heart.
-Since we love you with all of our hearts, we want to raise awareness about cardiovascular health and the importance of exercising the most vital muscle in your bod.
 To kick us off, we’ll provide you with some information on what a healthy heart looks like, how you can keep your cholesterol levels low, and keep your heart healthy through your lifestyle.

 What is a healthy heart?